-This subsection requires the applicant in its HPD data application to specify how its data "project will benefit the Medi-Cal program."
-This language is copied from DHCS's data application and is asked so it can be determined whether the data use will comply with the federal requirement that Medi-Cal data only be used for "purposes directly connected with... the administration of" Medi-Cal.
+This subsection requires the applicant in its HPD data application to specify how its data "project will benefit the administration of the Medi-Cal program."
+This information language is copied from DHCS's data application and is asked so it can be determined whether the data use will comply with the federal requirement that Medi-Cal data only be used for "purposes directly connected with... the administration of" Medi-Cal.